Fota Island: Fota Gardens

 View of Fota Gardens and Arboretum.

 Fota Gardens are in the grounds of Fota House.
 These consist of a structured arboretum, walled garden and terraces.
 The gardens include rare and exotic shrubs and trees, along with an extensive rose garden.

 The layout and structure of the arboretum and gardens date largely from the tenure of the Smith-Barry family, who recognised the significance of Fota's sheltered location and warm soil — "Fota" is derived from the Irish "Fód te" meaning warm soil.
 The conditions are appropriate for the growing and cultivation of certain trees and exotic plants.

 The development of the arboretum and gardens coincided with the great plant hunting expeditions around the world bringing back specimens from places such as Asia, South America and the Pacific coast of northwest America.
 Some of these rare plants found their way to Fota within a few years of their discovery.

 In the 1840s, John Smith-Barry ensured that trees were well-spaced - enabling them to thrive with displays of seasonal colour.
 The family also recorded the plant collections throughout the 19th and most of the 20th century and this work of cataloguing, conservation and development continues today.

 Many of these plant collections are arranged in association with the National Botanic Gardens, Glasnevin, Dublin, and other botanic institutions such as the Royal Botanic Gardens Edinburgh, Scotland.

-In 1996 the Irish state was given control of the arboretum and gardens.
-They are now administered by the Office of Public Works in conjunction with the Irish Heritage Trust.
+In 1996 the Irish state was given control of the arboretum and gardens which had fallen into disrepair due to funding issues.
+Since 2007 they are administered by the Office of Public Works in conjunction with the Irish Heritage Trust.
+Restorations subsequently undertaken included the reopening of the Victorian working garden and several greenhouses.